 Anyone who has ever used an iPhone, for example, has experienced the work of a team of user interface designers responsible for the layout of the screen, the icons, the fonts and other elements that make using the device intuitive and enjoyable.

-“It’s not to make something that is just beautiful, but to make a product that’s functional and looks good as well,” said Antonia Luppino, who teaches the classes at Northern Valley.
+“It’s not to make something that is just beautiful, but to make a product that’s functional and looks good as well,” said Antonina Luppino, who teaches the classes at Northern Valley.

 Luppino didn’t consider the design field when she was in high school.
 She attended Bergen County Technical School, where her academic focus was in law and justice, but her passion was drawing.
 She studied at Monmouth University, where she majored in interactive design.